 Read on to find out more about how to move your hot tub, step by step!

 Step 1: Measurements and Specs

-The first step towards moving your hot tub to a new place is to make sure you understand basic specs of your model.
-Weight, size and other parameters might affect the moving process and require different methods of transportations.
+The first step towards moving your hot tub to a new place is to make sure you understand the basic specs of your model.
+Weight, size, and other parameters might affect the moving process and require different methods of transportations.

 Step 2: Empty and Clean

 Before moving your hot tub, it might be a great idea to take some time to clean everything.
 This will make for a fresh start and it will also help you keep your hot tub safer, as some debris might actually scratch the surface of the tub.
 Needless to say, you will need to empty your tub to prepare for cleaning and transportation regardless if you plan on cleaning it or not!

 Before you attempt to move your hot tub, you should always make sure that every part of it is completely dry.
 Remember to handle every step with care and stay safe!
 Try using a shop-vac to ensure that all of the water has properly drained from your Sundance® Spas hot tub.